bitemyapp/learnhaskell/README.md

 ## Yorgey's cis194 course

-> *Do this first*, this is the primary way we recommend being introduced to
+> *Do this first* if aren't getting the Haskell Book, this is the best _free_ introduction to Haskell.
-> Haskell.

 Available [online](http://www.seas.upenn.edu/~cis194/spring13/lectures.html).